notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- AI works
 		- [[Costello24durablyReduceConspiracyWithAI|Costello24: Durably reducing conspiracy beliefs through dialogues with AI]]
 			- [[Duke25conspiracyThryCureAI|Duke25: Finally, something is puncturing conspiracy theories]]
 			- [ ] ?
-Funny because AI was persuasive somewhere about politics?
-Was i disinformation?
-Anyway, I can't find the I remembered.
-Where was it?
+AI was persuasive here, too: [[Palmer23llmsArgueConvincing|Palmer23: Large Language Models Can Argue in Convincing Ways About Politics, But Humans Dislike AI Authors: implications for Governance]]
 			- [[Young23wrongAppetiteMisinfo|Young23: Wrong: How media, politics, and identity drive our appetite for misinformation]]
 	- [How hackers at the Def Con conference tried to break AI chatbots](<How hackers at the Def Con conference tried to break AI chatbots>)
 ## Polarization: what, why, and how to overcome or use